 The variances in the gain or loss from the disposal of capital assets generally reflect the effects of the number of vehicles that were surplused during each fiscal year.
+However, in fiscal year 2021, the gain from surplusing fourteen vehicles and a box truck was partially offset by a loss resulting from replacement of the west roof of the headquarters building prior to it being fully depreciated.
 In fiscal year 2020, seven vehicles and an event trailer were surplused and sold at surplus property.
 In fiscal year 2019, thirteen vehicles were surplused and sold at surplus property.
-In fiscal year 2018, five vehicles were surplused and sold at surplus property.

 All net proceeds are transferred to the Lottery Proceeds Fund for Education.
+Net proceeds for fiscal year 2021 increased \$75.2 million, or 23.4 percent, due to increased sales coupled with a proportionally lower increase in prizes.
 Net proceeds for fiscal year 2020 increased \$2.6 million, or 0.8 percent.
-Net proceeds for fiscal year 2019 decreased \$14.0 million, or 4.20 percent, due to increased prize expense coupled with a proportionally lower increase in sales.
 The Governor's Office and the Legislature determine where these funds will be expended within the state's public institutions of elementary, secondary and higher education.